The Duke of Cambridge Stakes is still thought of as one of the new additions to Royal Ascot, running for the very first time in 2004.

 PUNISHMENT FOR SUCCESS

 We’ve just mentioned how important a proven record at Group standard is but recent success at such a level can harm a horse’s chances in this race.
 Any filly or mare who wins a Group 1 contest after 31st August the previous year is slapped with a five pound penalty and for Group 2 winners, they receive a three pound disadvantage.
-Usually only a couple among the field carry a penalty and 2016 champion Usherette is the only recent name able to successfully overcome one.
+Usually only a couple among the field carry a penalty and 2022 winner Saffron Beach and 2016 champion Usherette are the only recent names able to successfully overcome one.
 The only other winner carrying a penalty came in the very first race in 2004 with the ironically named Favourable Terms.

 WAIT FOR A DOUBLE WINNER GOES ON